 - Client meetings: If you’re new, this will likely be a lot of new clients.
 As you continue to grow, you’ll see a significant percentage of your client meetings convert to client reviews.
 Over time, your client reviews will likely be the primary source of growth in your practice.
-You just have to get through the first couple of years of building a book of business to get there.
+You just have to get through the first couple of years of building a wealth management practice to get there.

 - Networking: My absolute favorite.
-Advisors who can master networking and blend it with consistent follow up will always be standout performers.
+Advisors who can master networking and blend it with consistent follow up will always be top performing financial advisors.
 If you have open blocks of time in your calendar, you should fill them with networking meetings or calls.
 Every hour you’re not in front of a prospect, you’re unemployed.

 - Client education: Keeping your clients up to speed with the industry.
 This could be client review meetings, seminars, writing email newsletters, etc.

 - Managing existing accounts and relationships: Nurturing your clients is key.
 This could simply be a phone call or text.
 It doesn’t always have to be related to their portfolio, it could be as simple as a reference to last nights top 10 plays on ESPN.
-Whatever touch point resonates with your clients and gives you a reason to reach out is what will make you memorable to your clients.
+Whatever touch point resonates with your clients and gives you a reason to reach out is what will make you memorable to your clients and build lasting relationships.

 - Leveraging resources: Absolutely one of the most critical items.
 Top advisors are masters at leveraging time and resources.
 You only have so many hours in your work day, use it wisely.
 One of the best ways new advisors do this is by splitting the cost of a sales assistant with other new advisors.
 This way you can delegate some work to them a few hours a week to keep your schedule open for client appointments.
 Doing it this way makes it easier than trying to afford a full time employee when you’re book of business is not currently able to support them.
 Be smart about it.